terasakisatoshi/pydev_poetry/README.md

 12   │ python = "^3.7"
 ```

-Q: I'm using Windows.
+- Q: I'm using Windows.
 How do I install `make`?
-A: Please install WSL2 or send me a PR to support Windows environment.
+- A1: Please install WSL2 or send me a PR to support Windows environment.
+- A2: Use winget.